pilm-bioinformatics/pilmbc211-rnaseq-i/content/_index.en.md

 - 1:30-1:55 Introduction to _vim_ __hands-on__: modify files in the terminal (mandatory if you don't know this)
 - 2:00-2:25 Best practices for RNAseq analysis __lecture__
 - 2:30-3:50 Running an example in the local computer __hands-on__
-- 3:00-3:30 Running an example in OpenMind cluster __hand-on__: you need to be part of the cluster, contact your representative:
+- 3:00-3:30 Running an example in OpenMind cluster __hands-on__: you need to be part of the cluster, contact your representative:
    - millerlab : Jefferson Roy
    - surlab: Ming Hu
    - tsailab: Lorena Pantano